ryssbowh/craft-themes/DEVELOPERS.md

 ### Creating a new Theme

-Create a new plugin, it's main class must extend `Ryssbowh\CraftThemes\models\ThemePlugin`.
+Create a new plugin, it's main class must extend `Ryssbowh\CraftThemes\base\ThemePlugin`.

 You could for example create a `themes` folder at the root, and add it as a composer repository by adding to the root `composer.json` :